l-przybylka/l-przybylka/README.md

 ### Hi there 👋

 I started my digital journey in eCommerce, where I’ve picked up the coding skills necessary for my job.
 Building simple newsletter emails and static pages.
-I’ve also gained experience working with a digital agency and other Software Engineers working on new features for our website.
+I’ve also gained experience working with a digital agency and other software engineers on new features for our website.

 With time I realised that programming interests me more than eCommerce.
 That’s where my proper programming journey began combining my previous experience, and problem-solving skills gained working with a tricky CMS system.